TurbulenceChaos/sci-wolfram/README.md

 (package-install 'jupyter)
 (require 'jupyter)

 ;; 2.
-Install wolfram-mode for syntax highlighting, code completing via `TAB`, and code formatting ;; https://github.com/xahlee/xah-wolfram-mode
+Install wolfram-mode for syntax highlight, code format and completion ;; https://github.com/xahlee/xah-wolfram-mode
 ;; For emacs 29+, you can use `package-vc-install` to install packages directly from github;
-;; otherwise you should manually download the package and add it to `load-path` by using ;; (add-to-list 'load-path "~/.emacs.d/site-lisp/xah-wolfram-mode") (package-vc-install "https://github.com/xahlee/xah-wolfram-mode.git") (require 'xah-wolfram-mode)
+;; otherwise you can manually download the package and add it to `load-path` ;; (add-to-list 'load-path "~/.emacs.d/site-lisp/xah-wolfram-mode") (package-vc-install "https://github.com/xahlee/xah-wolfram-mode.git") (require 'xah-wolfram-mode)